 Whereas Land Rover always builds its cars to be capable off-road (a feature few buyers will ever utilize), Jaguar designed the F-Pace to be a driver's SUV.
 It features a very distinct design language and we'd even go so far to say it looks like an F-Type grew up to become a crossover.
 Few SUVs, even ones costing well over six figures, turn heads like an F-Pace in a bold color.
 If you park one of these on your driveway, even if it is a used example, your neighbors will assume you were just promoted at work.

-Having arrived back in 2017, the F-Pace has had plenty of time to depreciate.
+Having arrived back in 2017, the used F-Pace has had plenty of time to depreciate.
 The least expensive early examples can now be found starting between $20,000 to $25,000 with anywhere from 50,000 to 80,000 miles on their odometers.
 These being highly depreciated luxury cars, we always recommend trying to find one with a certified pre-owned warranty.
 Here, the F-Pace still remains a bargain.
 We found several CPO examples starting around $28,000 with Jaguar's seven-year/100,000-mile warranty starting from the in-service date.

 The F-Pace has been available with a slew of different engines but there are two in the early examples that we recommend.
 Before the introduction of a turbocharged four-cylinder base engine, the entry-level engine in the F-Pace was the 35t, a 3.0-liter supercharged V6 producing 340 horsepower.
 There was also a more powerful version of this engine with 380 hp.
 The former could go from 0-60 mph in around 5.8 seconds while the latter needed just 5.4 seconds to hit 60 mph.